-As the weather gets cooler and daytime exploring becomes possible, point your RV’s GPS towards some of America’s lesser-known national parks, national monuments and other sites that tell a story of what it means to be “made in America.”
+As exploring becomes possible, point your RV’s GPS towards some of America’s lesser-known national parks, national monuments and other sites that tell a story of what it means to be “made in America.”

 Each of the 417 parks and other sites administered by the National Park Service tells a story of America’s history, innovation, ingenuity, adventure, accomplishment, triumph or tragedy.